petherin/GopherConEU2019/readme.md

 * [GraphViz](http://graphviz.org/)

 ## Refactor Considerations
-* get it working
+* get it working first
 * refactor, make interfaces where appropriate
 * profile
-* readability according to 4+-1 items working memory idea, things need to be in chunks
+* readability according to 4±1 items working memory idea, things need to be in chunks

 ## Links